shahbazanalytics/edtech-sql-data-analysis/README.md

 ## 📌 Project Overview

-This project analyzes data from a fictional EdTech platform to understand how students engage with courses, how courses and instructors perform, and what drives platform revenue.

-The analysis covers four core areas:
+This project is an end-to-end analysis of an EdTech platform covering students, courses, instructors, and enrollments.

+The project combines Microsoft SQL Server and Tableau to transform raw enrollment data into business-focused insights around:

 - Student enrollment and engagement
-- Course performance and completion
+- Course performance
+- Revenue trends and category performance
 - Instructor performance
+- Course completion
-- Revenue and enrollment trends
+- Business opportunities and recommendations

-The project follows an end-to-end analytics workflow, starting with data preparation and SQL-based analysis and moving into Tableau for interactive reporting.
+The goal is to demonstrate a complete analytics workflow from data preparation and validation to SQL analysis, business questions, and interactive dashboard reporting.

-The goal is to turn raw operational data into insights that could support decisions around **course strategy, learner engagement, instructor performance, and revenue growth**.

 ---